Ministries

 All of the activities related to genetic assets, research, technological development, and associated traditional knowledge must be approved by the members of the Genetic Heritage Management Council (CGEN), which is a deliberative body within the Ministry of the Environment (MMA).

-Several prominent institutions in the country contribute to the promotion of research and innovation in the environmental sector, like the Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA).
+Several prominent institutions in the country contribute to the promotion of research and innovation in the environmental sector, such as the Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA).
 Other institutions are the National Water Authority (ANA), the Brazilian Forest Service (SFB) and the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 Read More